THE STOICS (3rd CENTURY BCE)

 Is not guaranteeing,

-Then its advantage to the skeptic.
+Then it’s advantage to the skeptic.

 No comments: